Fun fact: There are more people dead in Mount Hope Cemetery than living in the City of Rochester!

 “Set in a picturesque landscape shaped by retreating glaciers, the cemetery features more than 80 mausoleums, soaring Egyptian obelisks, winged angels of mercy, a Florentine cast-iron fountain, two stone chapels in Gothic Revival style, a Moorish gazebo, and infinitely varied tombstones marking 350,000 graves across 196 acres.”

-What is your favorite part about Mount Hope Cemetery?
+Where is your favorite spot in Mount Hope Cemetery?

 Share with us in the comments.
 Your insight and experience is invaluable!